metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Patriots pass rush is anemic.
 If New England, they may be able to thank Mahomes untimely hand injury for the cheap win.

-Patriots struggling to run this ball.There success has largely come courtesy of the pass.
+Patriots struggling to run this ball.
+Their success has largely come courtesy of the pass.

+Brady showing his age.
+A bad decision (abetted a bit by pressure) led to an interception on a scoring drive.